HP Inc. Privacy Statement

 2. Collection of personal information

-HP collects, exports, and uses personal information to better serve you and personalize your experience and interaction with HP.
+HP collects, exports, and uses personal information to manage your relationship with HP and better serve you by personalizing your experience and interaction with HP.
 Such collection is done with appropriate notice and consent, along with required filings with data protection authorities, where required.

-HP may collect personal information from you to complete various transactions, such as:
+HP may collect personal information from you in connection with

 - product or service orders, activations, and registrations